-Scrolling a loooooong Safari webpage, a Pages document or other very tall piece of content involves multiple swipes and gets old fast.
+Scrolling a loooooong Safari webpage, a Pages document, or other very tall pieces of content involves multiple swipes and gets tiring.
 Some apps like Photos let you double-tap a tab to quickly scroll to the bottom of the list, but there’s a better way to use long list views on iPhone and iPad, one that’s a tremendous time saver, and iDB tells you all about it.

-Follow along with iDownloadBlog’s quick tutorial as we show you how you can scroll long lists and scrub the entire scroll view in one simple motion, no need for multiple swipes.
+Follow along with iDownloadBlog’s quick tutorial as we show you how you can scroll long lists and scrub the entire scroll view in one simple motion, without the need for multiple swipes.

 How to scroll faster on iPhone and iPad